-- The Geology Course Management Committee is responsible for overseeing the delivery and development of the Geology programmes. - The School Education Committee is responsible for reviewing and monitoring quality management and enhancement procedures and activities across the School. - Individual modules and the programme as a whole are reviewed and enhanced every year in the annual programme review which takes place at the end of the academic year. - The programmes are run in accordance with the University's Quality Assurance procedures and are subject to periodic reviews under the Revalidation process.
+- The School Education Committee is responsible for reviewing and monitoring quality management and enhancement procedures and activities across the School. - Individual modules and the programme as a whole are reviewed and enhanced every year in the annual programme review which takes place at the end of the academic year. - The programmes are run in accordance with the University's Quality Assurance procedures and are subject to periodic reviews under the Revalidation process.